-Comedian Rory McGrath hails from these there parts and can often be spotted cycling round town, Lord Jeffrey Archer, Terry Waite, Sid ‘Ricky’ Butcher Owen, Original 1960’s Pink Floyd frontman Syd Barrett, Ian ’Don’t tell him Pike’ Lavender and Professor Stephen Hawking.
-John Halsey the drummer from the Beatles TV spoof tribute band.
+Comedian Rory McGrath hails from these there parts and can often be spotted cycling round town, Lord Jeffrey Archer, Terry Waite, Sid ‘Ricky’ Butcher Owen, Original 1960’s Pink Floyd frontman Syd Barrett, Ian ’Don’t tell him Pike’ Lavender and the late Professor Stephen Hawking also come from the area.

 How to get there: